BraedenNorris/BraedenNorris/README.md

 # 👋 I'm Braeden.

-I’m a software engineer who likes to waste time on Twitter and trading stocks.
+I'm working on investments and platform at Propel VC.

 I study computer science at the University of Wisconsin - Madison.